PacktPublishing/Software-Architecture-with-Cpp-2E/Chapter16/rpc/README.md

 ### Example manifests

-This directory contains example manifests meant for illustration purposes.
+This directory also contains examples meant for illustration purposes.